 Hash oil, or cannabis oil, is an oil made by extracting the active ingredients (cannabinoids) from the cannabis plant.
 The extraction process uses a solvent like butane, CO2 or oil to dissolve the cannabinoids, leaving the plant matter behind.
 The result is a substance with higher concentrations of the beneficial cannabinoids than the cannabis plant itself.
 This is a more convenient way of getting cannabinoids than having the plant.
 It is controlled, so you know what dose you are receiving, it also lasts a long time, longer than the plant.

 Since the 19th century, people have been making hash oil in the West.
-Tinctures and oils were made and sold by apothecaries for a long time, being widely available and, according to the patients and doctors, extremely effective.
-This changed in the 1920’s, when cannabis was grouped with opium, heroin and cocaine as a harmful drug.
+Tinctures and oils were made and sold by apothecaries for a long time, is widely available and, according to the patients and doctors, extremely effective.
+This changed in the 1920s when cannabis was grouped with opium, heroin, and cocaine as a harmful drug.
 It was prohibited in law and from then on, it has been very difficult to obtain good hash oil.

-Hash oil, even in trace amounts, has a stress relieving effect on the body.
-Many modern illnesses like heart disease, stroke, diabetes, rheumatoid arthritis, glaucoma and even cancer are caused by or exacerbated by stress.
+Stress Relief – Hash oil, even in trace amounts, has a stress relieving effect on the body.
+Many modern illnesses like heart disease, stroke, diabetes, rheumatoid arthritis, glaucoma, and even cancer are caused by or exacerbated by stress.
 By reducing the stress levels in the body, cannabis can help to alleviate these conditions or possibly even prevent them.

-Rheumatoid arthritis is an immune condition that is the result of the body perceiving its own tissues as a threat.
-One of the benefits of taking hash oil is that it reduces the body’s base stress levels and balances its immune responses, so arthritis can be alleviated.
+Arthritis – Rheumatoid arthritis is an immune condition that is the result of the body perceiving its own tissues as a threat.
+One of the benefits of making hash oil is that it reduces the body’s base stress levels and balances its immune responses, so arthritis can be alleviated.

-Taking hash oil can be a very effective way of relieving pain without the health risks that paracetamol, ibuprofen and aspirin can have on the body.
+Pain Relief – Taking hash oil can be a very effective way of relieving pain without the health risks that paracetamol, ibuprofen, and aspirin can have on the body.
 It is not as well understood just yet, but cannabis appears to be safer than those drugs.